microsoft/vsts-cordova-tasks/docs/cordova-command.md

   authors="bursteg, clantz" />

 # The Cordova/Ionic Command Tasks for Visual Studio Online and Team Foundation Services 2015
-Visual Studio Online (VSO) and Team Foundation Services (TFS) 2015 can both be used for building and testing Cordova apps in a Continuous Integration (CI) environment thanks to a new [cross-platform agent](http://go.microsoft.com/fwlink/?LinkID=533789) that enables VSO or TFS to build directly on Windows or OSX.
-Further, [Tools for Apache Cordova](http://go.microsoft.com/fwlink/?LinkID=536496) is designed to work with a number of different CI systems since the projects it creates are standard [Apache Cordova Command Line interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) projects.
-The end result is you can use VSO or TFS to build projects created using Tools for Apache Cordova or any Cordova compliant CLI project like Ionic or the TACO CLI.
+Visual Studio Online (VSO) and Team Foundation Services (TFS) 2015 can both be used for building and testing Cordova apps in a Continuous Integration (CI) environment thanks to a new [cross-platform agent](http://go.microsoft.com/fwlink/?LinkID=533789)that can build directly on Windows, Linux, or OSX.
+The end result is you can use VSO or TFS to build projects created using [Tools for Apache Cordova]([Tools for Apache Cordova](http://go.microsoft.com/fwlink/?LinkID=536496) or *any Cordova compliant CLI project like Ionic or the TACO CLI*.

+> If you need to use the legacy XAML/MSBuild based build system, see the [TFS 2013](http://go.microsoft.com/fwlink/?LinkID=533770) tutorial in Tools for Apache Cordova documentation for details.

-To streamline CI for Cordova-based projects, we have created a series of build tasks (or steps) that you can use: **[Cordova Build](http://go.microsoft.com/fwlink/?LinkID=691186), [Cordova Command](http://go.microsoft.com/fwlink/?LinkID=692058), [Ionic Command](http://go.microsoft.com/fwlink/?LinkID=692057)**.
+To streamline CI for Cordova-based projects, we have created a series of build tasks (or steps) that you can use: **[Cordova Build](http://go.microsoft.com/fwlink/?LinkID=691186), [Cordova Command](http://go.microsoft.com/fwlink/?LinkID=692058),** and **[Ionic Command](http://go.microsoft.com/fwlink/?LinkID=692057)**.

 Generally you should only need to use the **[Cordova Build](http://go.microsoft.com/fwlink/?LinkID=691186)** task even when building something like an Ionic project (and it has some useful features in this specific area).
 However, if you want to run a non-build CLI related command, use the Cordova and Ionic Command tasks.
 This article will specifically focus the Command tasks.
-See the [Cordova Build](http://go.microsoft.com/fwlink/?LinkID=691186) tutorial for details on building.
+See the [Cordova Build](http://go.microsoft.com/fwlink/?LinkID=691186) tutorial for details on building and testing along with information on setting up your own build agent.

 ## Project Setup & Build Definitions